 Under extenuating circumstances, a leave of absence may be granted to a student in good academic standing with the program at the sole discretion of the university.
 Students should understand that a leave of absence will likely delay progression through or graduation from the program.
 If approved, a leave of absence will typically be granted for a maximum of 12 months.

 If a student wishes to request a leave of absence for any other reason, he/she must submit the request in writing to the MSPA program director.
-Requests should be submitted within 30 days prior to the requested leave, or as soon as practicable.
+Requests should be submitted within 30 days prior to the requested leave or as soon as practical.
 The university does not guarantee that the student’s place in the cohort will be available upon return to the program.

-The MSPA program director, in consultation with the dean of the school of health professions and other appropriate faculty/staff, will review the request and will notify the student in writing of the decision as soon as possible, typically within 2 weeks of the request.
-All university policies regarding withdrawal, grades and refunds will apply.
+The MSPA program director, in consultation with the dean of the school of health professions and other appropriate faculty/staff, will review the request and notify the student in writing of the decision as soon as possible, typically within two weeks of the request.
+All university policies regarding withdrawal, grades, and refunds will apply.

-A student preparing to return from a leave of absence must request reinstatement in writing to the office where the request was originally made (Disability Services, Title IX or MSPA program director) as soon as is practicable.
+A student preparing to return from a leave of absence must request reinstatement in writing to the office where the request was initially made (Disability Services, Title IX, or MSPA program director) as soon as it is practical.
 The program director, in consultation with the Student Promotions Committee, will make an academic determination whether the student should re-enter the program at the point when the leave of absence began, at some other appropriate point, or whether the student must submit a program readmission application and enter the program at the beginning.
-The program director’s decision shall be made on the basis of the length of the absence, the student’s academic performance prior to the absence, the point in the program at which the absence began, and any other relevant academic criteria.
+The program director’s decision shall be made based on the length of the absence, the student’s academic performance before the absence, the point in the program at which the absence began, and any other relevant academic criteria.